This chapter considers particular features of construction disputes that impact on the organisation of arbitral proceedings.

 Notwithstanding the potential advantages noted above, the appointment of experts by tribunals in major international construction arbitrations is a fairly rare occurrence.
 One reason for this could be the difficulty in finding an expert that both parties find acceptable.

 In any event, any tribunal-appointed expert should maintain his or her distance from the tribunal and should in no circumstances be involved in the tribunal's deliberations.

 Evidence in construction disputes

 One of the key advantages of international arbitration as a process is its flexibility.
-Further, quite deliberately, the principal institutional rules contain no detailed guidance on the preparation and presentation of evidence.
-This gives parties the freedom to agree specific provisions for evidence tailored to the dispute.
-It is, therefore, important to consider evidence at the start of the arbitration, as the terms of reference and first procedural order will normally dictate the evidence that will be permitted in the course of the dispute.
+Further, quite deliberately, the principal institutional and ad hoc rules contain no detailed guidance on the preparation and presentation of evidence.
+This gives parties the freedom to agree specific provisions for evidence to suit the dispute.
+It is, therefore, important to consider the required evidence at the start of the arbitration, as the terms of reference and first procedural order will normally dictate the evidence that will be permitted in the course of the dispute.

 - the production of documents;

 Each of these three stages is considered in turn.

 Document production is required in the majority of construction disputes.
 Whether acting for contractors or employers, there are inevitably going to be documents in the possession of the other party that may assist the other party (and hence the tribunal) in determining the merits of individual claims.
 Examples include: